Santa Anita bans trainer after 30th horse dies

 Gov. Gavin Newsom last week ordered a state panel that includes veterinarians to evaluate horses for risk of injury before they race at Santa Anita.
 The panel rejected 38 horses that were scheduled to run in the final six days of racing, the board said Saturday in a statement.

-American Currency was not reviewed by the panel because it was not slated to race, the board said.
+American Currency was not reviewed by the panel because he was not slated to race, the board said.

 Santa Anita suspended racing for nearly a month this season to look into the deaths but a reason was never found.